 The VS Code Templates project installs project templates for creating the Photino.NET and Photino.Blazor sample projects from the dotnet CLI (with or without VS Code).

-Photino project templates create bare-bones sample applications for various Photino project flavors such as .NET (plain html), Angular, React, Vue, and Blazor.
-Installing the project templates for Visual Studio 2019, the dotnet CLI and/or VS Code is the easiest way to get up and running creating Photino apps for .NET 5.
+Photino project templates create bare-bones sample applications for various Photino project flavors such as .NET (plain HTML), Angular, React, Vue, etc. Installing the project templates for Visual Studio 2019, the dotnet CLI and/or VS Code is the easiest way to get up and running creating Photino apps for .NET 5 (or later).

 The Visual Studio solution source code can be found in the GitHub repository and you can download a .zip file containing the samples there.